thisisdavidbell/node-docker-kubernetes/README.md

 * Docker image
   * create an instance of the docker image using `docker run` and use `docker exec` to log into the image and check the file system looks as expected, `ps -ef` shows the expected commands, and `curl localhost:<port>/<path>` works.

-## Pushing deployment to Kubernetes in bluemix
+## Push deployment to Kubernetes in bluemix

 #### Create Kubernetes cluster in Bluemix and install plugins

 * Create Kubernetes cluster in Bluemix UI (or using cli)

-* Configure it CLI
+* Configure CLI
 To gain access to your cluster, download and install a few CLI tools and the IBM Bluemix Container Service plug-in.
 * Bluemix  - https://clis.ng.bluemix.net/
 * Kubernetes CLI - https://kubernetes.io/docs/user-guide/prereqs/

 * Install Bluemix Container Service
+This allows creation and management of kubernetes clusters in Bluemix
 ```
 bx plugin install container-service -r Bluemix
 bx plugin list